Skip to main content

 * Destination Address - Defined in [RFC8200].
 Represents an

-interface on the egress PE device.
+interface on the egress PE router.
+This address SHOULD be chosen

 The IPv6 Destination Options Extension Header contains: